Louis Mbanefo: Nigeria Civil War

 Upon the outbreak of the Nigerian Civil War, he was appointed Chief Justice of Biafra and Ambassador Plenipotentiary.
 He was actively involved in the peace talks with the Nigerian Government and worked actively towards a diplomatic resolution of the crisis.
 He remained in Biafra till the very end, after the Biafran leader fled, leaving Sir Louis and Major-General Philip Effiong to effectively take the noble step of ending the war, the surrender being effectively signed by Major-General Philip Effiong.
-History will judge Sir Louis and Major-General Philip Effiong as men of sterling courage and integrity who rather than prolong the suffering of Biafra effectively negotiated an end to hostilities.
+History will judge Sir Louis and Major-General Philip Effiong as men of sterling courage and integrity who effectively negotiated an end to hostilities.

 Upon the cessation of the war, Sir Louis resigned his appointment to the bench on principle, but this was not accepted by the Nigerian Government for some time.
 He dedicated his later years to charity and church work, serving variously as president of the Christian Council of Nigeria, Chancellor of the Niger Diocese – a position he had held since 1946, President of the Anglican Consultative Council from 1972 and a Fellow of the University of London.

 Sir Louis died in 1977, in many people's view without his country having had the full value of his knowledge and ability as a jurist and statesman; however, his legacy was to open doors for several of his kinsmen to pursue careers at the bar as well as his sterling career as a barrister and illustrious career on the bench, especially at the International Court of Justice.